DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-29-switching-between-cycles.md

 - MN020
 ---

-Let users look at applications in the previous and next cycles by clicking ‘Switch cycle’ at the top left.
+Let users look at applications in the previous and next cycles.

 ## User needs